ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 This is the default behavior.

-For privacy reasons, clients MAY send fewer language entries than the user has configured, or omit the language list entirely by setting OPTION-LENGTH to 0.
+For privacy reasons, clients MAY send fewer language entries than the user has configured or omit the language list entirely by setting OPTION-LENGTH to 0.

 The "l" field in the JSON body of the EXTRA-TEXT response